Murder of Yetunde Price: Trial

 Southside Compton Crips street gang member Robert Edward Maxfield, 25 years old at the time of his conviction, pleaded no contest to voluntary manslaughter on March 22, 2006, the day before his third trial for Yetunde Price's killing was scheduled to start.
 The first two trials had ended in mistrials after jurors were unable to reach a verdict.
 The first trial ended in November 2004 with six jurors voting for acquittal, five for guilt, and one undecided.
 A second mistrial was declared April 29, 2005, when jurors deadlocked at 11–1 in favor of conviction.

 A murder charge against a second defendant, who was accused of firing a handgun during the incident, was dismissed after the first trial, when authorities stated he did not cause the fatal wound.

 On April 6, 2006, Judge Steven Suzukawa sentenced Maxfield to 15 years in prison with the possibility of parole.
 He was released in 2018, but was subsequently re-arrested after violating his parole.

 Aftermath

-Compton rapper the Game dedicated his 2005 song "Dreams" to Yetunde Price's memory.
+Compton rapper the Game dedicated his 2005 song "Dreams" to honor Yetunde Price's memory.

 In 2016, the Williams sisters opened a community center in Compton for "victims of violence and their families", called the Yetunde Price Resource Center.
 Its tagline reads: "Committed to helping others heal".

 On March 8, 2018, Maxfield, was released on parole from the Deuel Vocational Institution in Tracy, California, having served approximately 12 years of a 15 year sentence in prison.
 He was re-arrested later that year for violating parole.

 In an interview with TIME, Serena Williams said she learned of his release on July 31, through Instagram, ten minutes before her match against Johanna Konta at the 2018 Silicon Valley Classic, a match she went on to lose 6–1, 6–0 to Konta in 52 minutes.

+Price was portrayed by Mikayla LaShae Bartholomew (as "Tunde" Price) in the 2021 biographical film King Richard.